freifunk-gluon/gluon/docs/dev/build.rst

     - updating all git submodules

-    This solution with a temporary clone ensures that the timestamps of checked out files are not changed by any intermedidate patch steps, but only when updating the checkout with the final result.
+    This solution with a temporary clone ensures that the timestamps of checked out files are not changed by any intermediate patch steps, but only when updating the checkout with the final result.
 This avoids triggering unnecessary rebuilds.